 So we need to constantly split test, experiment, and try our ideas until we have the perfect episode

-One of my personal philosophies as a podcast guest is that they are doing me a favor, not the other way around.
+As a podcast guest, one of my personal philosophies is that they are doing me a favor, not the other way around.

 Why is it important to them?
 How do I establish the relationship between communication and craft beer?
 Or the relationship between communications and being the CEO of an animal sanctuary?

-Those are topics I have talked about, but these podcasts challenge me in a way that a person outside of that particular field would not.
+I have talked about those topics, but these podcasts challenge me in a way that a person outside of that field would not.

 Even though it’s not necessarily directly related to business, how does it relate to the more important outcome?
-Impacting the world and being willing to constantly challenge yourself.
+Impacting the world and being willing to challenge yourself constantly.

 About Brenden Kumarasamy